datadotworld/slack-app/CONTRIBUTING.md

 #### 6. Start the server

-    1. From the project root dir run : yarn dev (server should build and start on port 5000 or any other port you decide to go with)
+    1. From the project root dir run : yarn start-dev (server should build and start on port 5000 or any other port you decide to go with)

 #### 7. Event subscription & Interactive Components request url